genevaers/MarkdownTest/docs/GVBMR91_-_Run-Control_File_Generator.md

 </pre>

 *`db2-subsystem`*
-This is the name of the Db2 subsystem where your data resides.
+This is the name of the Db2 subsystem where your metadata resides.
 (For example, DM12.)

 *`db2-schema`*
-This is the name of the Db2 schema where your data resides.
+This is the name of the Db2 schema where your metadata resides.
 (For example, GENDEV.)

 *`db2-environment-id`*
 This is the environment ID (such as 15) of the location of the GenevaERS views to be selected.